Criminal Defense Attorney in McKinney

 Your obligation to attend depends on the charge and court requirements.
 In most criminal cases, your presence is required, but there may be exceptions explained by your attorney based on local rules.

 Contact a defense lawyer as soon as possible if you are under investigation or have been charged.
-Quick action ensures you understand your rights early and helps prepare a strong defense from the start.
+Quick action helps you understand your rights early and prepare a strong defense from the start.